Counselling & Psychotherapy in Brighton and Hove

 “Thank you for helping me with my relationship troubles.
 I have felt so empowered by the experience.”

-“Time was not helping me to cope or understand.
-Counselling helped me to accept I don't need to understand I need to learn to accept and move forward.
-Much of what I experienced is still sinking in, with discoveries about myself that were both helpful and insightful.”
+The shock of my divorce brought me to counselling.
+Time wasn't helping me cope or understand, but counselling helped me accept that I don't need to understand, I need to learn to accept and move forward.
+Much of what I experienced is still sinking in, with discoveries about myself that have been both helpful and insightful.